telegrambots00/layeredge/README.md

 - Node.js (v16 or higher)
 - npm (Node Package Manager)
-- A LayerEdge account (register with referral code: `VwNv7art`)
+- A LayerEdge account (register with referral code: `undefined`)
 - Wallet private keys for activation

 ## Registration

 1. Visit [LayerEdge Dashboard](https://dashboard.layeredge.io)
-2. Enter the referral code: `VwNv7art`
+2. Enter the referral code: `undefined`
 3. Connect your wallet and complete the registration
 4. Start earning points by running a light node!